-The treatment of broadcasting revenue post-June 2020 will be consulted on in early 2020.
+42 The treatment of broadcasting revenue post-June 2020 will be consulted on in early 2020.

-REANNZ v Commerce Commission [2018] NZHC 2724.
+43 REANNZ v Commerce Commission [2018] NZHC 2724.
 See paragraphs 89-95.

-Revenue stream Rationale Status revenue is qualified revenue.
+Revenue stream Rationale Status deducted in a previous TDL year) from gross telecommunications services revenue is qualified revenue.
 This avoids the problem of a QLP deducting both the cost of equipment while not recognising the matching revenue when calculating qualified revenue.
-Revenue from early termination charges (non-telecommunications revenue) Early termination charges revenue derived from a bundle that includes nontelecommunications revenue (eg, enduser equipment), which was sold by the QLP to the customer paying the early termination charge and the cost of the equipment is not deducted (or has not been deducted in a previous TDL year) from gross telecommunications revenue, is not qualified revenue (to the extent it relates to the non-telecommunications equipment).
+Revenue from early termination charges (non- telecommunications revenue) Early termination charges revenue derived from a bundle that includes non- telecommunications revenue (eg, end- user equipment), which was sold by the QLP to the customer paying the early termination charge and the cost of the equipment is not deducted (or has not been deducted in a previous TDL year) from gross telecommunications revenue, is not qualified revenue (to the extent it relates to the non-telecommunications equipment).
 This recognises that it relates to non-telecommunications equipment for which the cost had not been deducted when calculating qualified revenue.
 Non-qualifying telecommunications services revenue.
 Revenue from porting charges (also known as plan change fees) The Commission considers that this is revenue from the day to day operations of a PTN and is therefore qualified revenue.
 As these charges are qualified revenue, QLPs can deduct the porting charges they pay to other QLPs from their gross telecommunication services when calculating their qualified revenue.
 Qualified revenue.
-Revenue from co-location Revenue earned from co-location on cellular transmission sites (as the term is used in Schedule 1 of the Act) or co-location of equipment in the PTN environment of the central office is captured as it is earned from the use of those facilities as part of a PTN.
-For example, revenue from the co-location of telecommunications equipment that is located in a secured area of the PTN facilities is qualified revenue.
+Revenue from co-location Revenue earned from co-location on cellular transmission sites (as the term is used in Schedule 1 of the Act) or co- location of equipment in the PTN environment of the central office is captured as it is earned from the use of those facilities as part of a PTN.
+For example, revenue from the co- location of telecommunications equipment that is located in a secured area of the PTN facilities is qualified revenue.
 Qualified revenue.
-Revenue from paper bills Revenue earned from charging customers for paper bills, statements, and invoices that relate to the purchase of telecommunications services is qualified revenue.
-Qualified revenue.
+Revenue from paper bills Revenue earned from charging customers for paper bills, statements, and invoices that relate to the purchase Qualified revenue.